Scholarship Funds for Teachers

-The National Board Certification Scholarship Fund encourages teachers to apply to and enroll in the certification program offered by the National Board for Professional Teaching Standards, or its successor organization (as established by State law, 20-A MRSA Section 13013-A subsection 5 & 6; as amended by PL 2012 c.
-702).
+State law, 20-A MRSA Section 13013-A subsection 5 & 6; as Amended by PL 2012 c.
+702, established the National Board Certification Scholarship Fund to encourage teachers to apply to and enroll in the certification program offered by the National Board for Professional Teaching Standards, or its successor organization.

-A school administrative unit (SAU) or a publicly-supported secondary school may request scholarship funds on behalf of its teachers who meet the requirements.
+A school administrative unit, or a publicly supported secondary school, may request scholarship funds on behalf of its teachers who meet the requirements.

-In fiscal year 2013-14, the Maine Department of Education shall allocate $75,000 to the scholarship fund.
-The Department shall award an amount equal to the cost of the certification program less any other funds received by the applicant on a first-come, first-served basis to not more than 30 teachers accepted into the certification program annually.
+In fiscal year 2014-15, the department shall allocate $75,000 to the scholarship fund.
+The department shall award an amount equal to the cost of the certification program less any other funds received by the applicant on a first-come first-served basis to not more than 30 teachers accepted into the certification program annually.

-In order to receive scholarship funds on behalf of a teacher, the SAU or a publicly-supported secondary school must certify to the Department that the teacher:
+In order to receive scholarship funds on behalf of a teacher, the school administrative unit or a publicly supported secondary school must certify to the department that the teacher:

-- Is currently employed by a SAU or a publicly-supported secondary school;
+- Is currently employed by a school administrative unit or a publicly supported secondary school;

-- Has completed at least three years of teaching in the State;
+- Has completed at least 3 years of teaching in the State;

 - Has agreed to mentor at least one other teacher employed in the State through the national board certification process to apply to and enroll in the certification program;